 You can use Family Sharing on your iPhone, iPad, or iPod touch with iOS 8 or later, your Mac with OS X Yosemite or later and iTunes 12, or your PC with iCloud for Windows.

-To get started, one adult in your household—the family organizer—invites up to five additional family members and agrees to pay for any iTunes, iBooks, and App Store purchases they initiate while part of the family group.
-Once family members join, the features of Family Sharing are set up on everyone’s devices automatically.
+To get started, one adult in your household—the family organizer—invites up to five additional family members and agrees to pay for any iTunes, iBooks, and App Store purchases that they initiate while part of the family group.
+After family members join, the features of Family Sharing are set up on everyone’s devices automatically.

 Send an invite